sudeeprp/rapa-home/contribute.md

 Gita Bhashya is Sri Ramanuja's commentary on Krishna's Gita.
 Implement semantic search on this [English translation of Gita Bhashya](https://github.com/RaPaLearning/gita-begin)

 Can semantic search help?
 The Gita Bhashya is rich in information.
-Often, a reader can't recall the context or a shloka.
+Often, a reader can't recall the context or a Shloka.
 For example, "I read something that compared mustard seeds to a mountain, but forgot where it appeared".

 One possibility: Store embeddings for all paragraphs in the commentary.
 Generate an embedding for the entered search-phrase.
 Use a combination of BM25 and cosine-distance to pick the closest paragraphs.
 Present the top 3 results.